Enforcement through the courts

 - arguments and procedural objections raised by the parties; and

 - the number of patents involved.

-The cost of patent litigation at first instance is approximately €50,000 to €150,000 for a case of average complexity.
+The cost of patent litigation at first instance is approximately €50,000 to €150,000 depending on the complexity.